 Provide a brief assessment of the research process and presentation and note any obvious flaws or areas of weakness.
 Are the conclusions consistent with the evidence and arguments presented?

-Comments to the editor - this is a field we include in the Scholastica feedback form to give reviewers a chance to address any areas of the manuscript or their review that they weren’t able to in previous questions such as stating any competing interests.
+Comments to the editor - this is a field that we recommend adding and that we include in the Scholastica feedback form to give reviewers a chance to address any areas of the manuscript or their review that they weren’t able to in previous questions, such as stating any competing interests.

-Reviewers will likely appreciate your feedback form because it will make reviewing for your journal a lot more straightforward.
-To help your reviewers be successful be sure to provide overall guidance and support in addition to your feedback form.
-Don’t just send a reviewer invitation and then leave it at that.
+Reviewers will appreciate your feedback form because it will make reviewing for your journal a lot more straightforward.
+To ensure your reviewers will be successful, be sure to provide overall guidance and support in addition to your feedback form.
+Don’t just send a reviewer invitation and then leave it at that!
 Send reviewers a link to your peer review guidelines and checklist if you have one, consider sending reviewers due date reminders to help them stay on task, and always send appreciation emails.
 With tools like Scholastica’s peer review software you can create templates for all of these recurring correspondences and automate reviewer reminders to know that they’re always going out on time.
-Taking steps to guide reviewers can improve your journal’s peer review experience for everyone involved.
+Taking steps to guide reviewers will improve your journal’s peer review experience for everyone involved.